 While the US economy has substantially recovered and the overall unemployment rate has fallen sharply, the percentage of the unemployed who have been out of work for more than six months is still approximately one in four job seekers—levels unseen in the United States since the nation’s worst previous recession in the early 1980s.
 What we need is to recognize the severity of the nation’s long-term unemployment problem, raise awareness especially with employers and policy makers, and develop and support new cost-effective tools and programs to make it possible for struggling job seekers to reconnect to employment.

 Lingering long-term unemployment wreaks havoc on social mobility.
 Described as a “cancer in the job market,” long-term unemployment has devastating consequences for individuals, families, and communities.
-Described as a “cancer in the job market,” long-term unemployment has devastating consequences.
 The long-term unemployed are five times more likely to be living in poverty than employed individuals.
 Further, there is evidence that even when the long-term unemployed do find new jobs, they often earn far less than they were earning previously, and take a step down the career ladder.
 Other research has found that not only is within-career mobility affected by long-term unemployment, across-generation mobility suffers as well, starting with evidence that the children of those who lose jobs have poorer academic performance.

 Long-term unemployment also afflicts a wide swath of the labor force—including college graduates.
 A person with a bachelor’s degree or higher is only slightly less likely to be among the long-term unemployed than a person with less than a high school diploma.
 However, several demographic groups, including blacks, Asians, and older workers, are more likely to experience long spells of joblessness.